High Country Writers began in summer of 1995 when Maggie Bishop placed an ad in the local newspapers seeking others interested

 for HCW.
 Our honored guests have included: Orson Scott Card, Sharyn McCrumb, Robert Morgan, Terry Kay, Anne Ross, Ann Brandt,

-Haven Kimmel and Fred Lebron, as well as writers who are also members of the group.
-Book signings that follow these programs
+Scott Nicholson, Hugh Howey, Haven Kimmel and Fred Lebron, as well as writers who are also members of the group.

 Education for writers continues as an HCW focus.
 Members have participated in educational programs sponsored by Appalachian

-State University, Caldwell Community College, Senior Scholars, and numerous other programs both as students and teachers.
+State University, Caldwell Community College, Senior Scholars, and other programs both as students and teachers.
+Meeting programs

-Meeting programs have continued to include presentations by members and guests on editing and mechanics.
-The first workshop
+have continued to include presentations by members and guests on editing and mechanics.
+The first workshop sponsored by HCW

-the opportunity, of course, including not only members articles, but selections from the monthly "assignment" of a poem or
+the opportunity to include not only member's articles, but selections from the monthly "assignment" of a poem or short essay

-short essay based on what are sometimes rather eccentric prompts.
-Our programs have included editors and publishers speaking
+based on what are sometimes rather eccentric prompts.
+Our programs have included editors and publishers speaking about the

-about the publication process, both commercial and independent, and members tips on getting an agent.
-Most recently, HCW members
+publication process, both commercial and independent, and member's tips on getting an agent.